 Children at Craigclowan learn mathematics by doing mathematics.
-This may take the form of written or mental exercises, work in the ICT room, using the bank of laptops, at home, class discussion, use of the world wide web and interactive apps or practical work.
+This may take the form of written or mental exercises, work in the ICT room, using their Chromebook, at home, class discussion, use of interactive apps or practical work.

 The Craigclowan mathematics syllabus covers the key objectives of the Curriculum for Excellence and National Curriculum and more and is specifically designed for the needs of all of our pupils.
 They are given an excellent grounding in the mathematical skills they will need for entrance examinations to all Senior Schools who demand different entrance exams.
 Our examination syllabus is based on the Independent Schools Examination Board which sets Common Entrance and through that the children are encouraged to tackle new ideas using practical experience and investigation.